pulumi/docs/content/docs/reference/pkg/azure-nextgen/network/experiment.md

 import * as pulumi from "@pulumi/pulumi";
 import * as azure_nextgen from "@pulumi/azure_nextgen";

-const experiment = new azure_nextgen.network.Experiment("experiment", {
+const experiment = new azure_nextgen.network.latest.Experiment("experiment", {
     description: "this is my first experiment!",
     enabledState: "Enabled",
     endpointA: {